Heard somewhere on the way home (most probably from a radio podcast: » we don’t live in the world, but in a conceptual overlay ».

 The key to keep moving forward through this thorny bush is to know that, contrary to all appearances, emotions are not as instinctive as they feel.
 There is a tiny space between the outer or inner trigger and the arising of the related emotion.
 If we inject mindfulness in this fleeting moment, there is a possibility to move one step closer to reality–certainly reaching another layer…

-By realising feelings and emotions are nothing but an expression of various habits.
+By realizing feelings and emotions are nothing but an expression of various habits.
 Just like freshly new spring water will always flow down the path old water streams have previously dug.
 When emotions arise, we tend to confuse the water with the trench:

 We need to become aware that we are the ones digging emotional trenches….We dug them in the past, so we have the power to dig new ones, to design them in a way that is more clever, more helpful and more compassionate toward others and ourselves.